PitchforkAssistant/devvit-flood-assistant/README.md

-# Flood^(ing)Assistant
+# FloodingAssistant

-FloodAssistant is a Devvit app that allows you to restrict users to a certain number of posts within a certain time frame.
-[View the full documentation on the wiki.](https://www.reddit.com/r/PitchforkAssistant/wiki/floodassistant)
+FloodAssistant (or FloodingAssistant) is a Devvit app that allows you to restrict users to a certain number of posts within a certain time frame. [**View the full documentation on the wiki.**](https://www.reddit.com/r/PitchforkAssistant/wiki/floodassistant)

 ## Change Log